-AGScoreFactor = Adjustment factor to bring the scores in line with those of Method A (a score of 100 is average, whereas an age grade of 100 is world-beating).
-This will be calculated from the times and age grades of a representative race (e.g. a local half marathon) before 1 October 2021; the website will be updated once calculated.
-The same adjustment will be used for all races; the precise value isn't important (as everyone has the same adjustment), this is just to make sure that the weighting of races is not significantly skewed by the scoring method.
+AGScoreFactor = 1.8.
+This is an adjustment factor to bring the scores in line with those of Method A (a score of 100 is average, whereas an age grade of 100 is world-leading).
+The value of 1.8 is close to the ratio of Method A scores to age grades for recent Roding Valley Half Marathon results (a representative road race entered mainly by local club runners); results from some other races were also analysed to ensure fairness.
+The same factor will be used for all races.
+The precise value isn't important (as everyone has the same adjustment); this is just to make sure that the weighting of races is not significantly skewed by the scoring method.

-Time, WRTime and AgeFactor are as described under method A.
+Time, OCTime and AgeFactor are as described under method A.